From the founder of the Holosapiens Project

 • living in damp-heat environment

-In Traditional Chinese Medicine the Spleen controls the transformation and transportation of fluids.
+In traditional Chinese medicine the Spleen controls the transformation and transportation of fluids.
 If the Spleen is weak and the transportation of fluids is impaired there will be fluid retention called “dampness”.
 "Dampness” may obstruct any organ in the body.
 In the case of “damp-heat in the Gallbladder” the organ obstructed is the Gallbladder.

 A major cause for the accumulation of “internal heat” are negative emotions.
 Anger – the emotion of the Liver/Gallbladder partnership – stagnates the free flow of Qi in these two organs, which in long term leads to the generation of heat.

 When “internal dampness” and “internal heat” combine we have what is called “damp-heat”.
-The most common organs, which suffer from damp-heat pathology, are the Spleen, the Large Intestine, the Urinary Bladder, and the Gallbladder.
+The most common organs, which suffer from damp-heat are the Spleen, the Large Intestine, the Urinary Bladder, and the Gallbladder.

 If you want to learn more about the Gall Bladder and its functions from the perspective of traditional Chinese medicine go to "The Gallbladder in Traditional Chinese Medicine" in the Physiology chapter.